missystar/Went/Special-SMS.md

 You already know the normal SMS you receive from friends and family once in a while.
-But in fact, there are other types of SMS which AIMSICD aims to intercept and warn you about.
+But in fact, there are other types of SMS which AIMSICD aims to detect and warn you about.

 | Phone         | Model      | AOS_VER | [Type-0](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/glossary-of-terms#silentstealth-sms) | [MWI](https://en.wikipedia.org/wiki/Message-waiting_indicator) |
 |:------------- |:---------- |:------- |:------ |:--- |